rvasisht/rvasisht/README.md

 - 👋 Hi, I’m @rvasisht
-- 👀 I’m interested in cybersecrurity, Penetration testing, threat hunting.
+- 👀 I’m interested in cybersecrurity, Penetration testing, and threat hunting.
-- 🌱 I’m currently learning python, shell.
+- 🌱 I’m currently learning python, shell scripting and linux administration.

 <!---
 rvasisht/rvasisht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.